How to Claim Medical Expenses From SARS

 You may also claim a deduction for certain medical expenses you have personally cleared.
 These expenses must be related to medical or surgical treatment or the provision of any apparatus, appliances, or services required due to a disability or chronic illness.
 You can submit proof of payment to SARS when filing your taxes, and they will consider this when determining your taxable income.

 If you have dependents who don’t have medical aid, you may be able to claim additional deductions.
-This process includes claiming a deduction for any medical expenses paid for by you on behalf of a dependent relative.
+This process includes claiming a deduction for any medical expenses you paid on behalf of a dependent relative.
 Again, proof of payment is required when filing your taxes.

 Conclusion